 The Party shall hold a Regular Convention every two years, at a time and place selected by the National Committee.
 Regular Conventions shall be held sometime during the period of July of an odd-numbered year through August of an even-numbered year.
 All business required to be conducted at Regular Conventions shall be conducted at Regular Conventions only.
 A Regular Convention shall be either a Presidential Nominating Convention or a Mid-Term Convention, alternating from one to the other.
-Nominations for President and Vice President, and amendments to the Platform shall only occur at Presidential Nominating Convention Rules shall only occur at Mid-Term Conventions.
+Nominations for President and Vice President, and amendments to the Platform shall only occur at Presidential Nominating Conventions.
+Elections of Party officeholders and amendments to the Bylaws and Convention Rules shall only occur at Mid-Term Conventions.

-The National Committee shall appoint new officers and members-at-large if vacancies occur, such officers and members-at-large to complete the term of the office vacated, or until there is an intervening Regular Convention, at which time a special election will be conducted to fill the seat.
+7. The National Committee shall appoint new officers and members-at-large if vacancies occur, such officers and members-at-large to complete the term of the office vacated, or until there is an intervening Regular Convention, at which time a special election will be conducted to fill the seat.